Kiplinger Retail Outlook: Car Sales Showing Unusual Strength

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Consumer spending on services excluding restaurants rose a moderate 0.5% in September, the latest month for which data are available.
-Spending on services has been pretty consistent, with 0.5% increases in five of the past six months.
-It is expected that these moderate increases will continue.
+Consumer spending on services excluding restaurants rose a moderate 0.5% in October, the latest month for which data are available.
+Spending on services has been pretty consistent, with 0.5% increases in six of the past seven months.
+We expect that these moderate increases will continue unless there are any major changes in disposable income growth.
+That seems unlikely, given that disposable income has been growing at better than 5% annually since late 2022.

-A gradually cooling labor market is likely causing consumers to think about boosting their savings.
-However, don’t expect any sudden pickup in the savings rate.
+A gradually cooling labor market could cause consumers to think about boosting their savings rate above the current 4.4%.
+However, don’t expect any sudden pickup in saving.
 That only occurs when unemployment rises sharply and consumers start worrying about losing their jobs.
 But saving rates have been lower than the historical norm and may begin to rise slowly, which would cut into the cash available to support future retail spending.
 Still-high interest rates on consumer loans will likely continue to dampen lower-income households’ spending power, too.

 Related content